Every Indian is familiar with the advertisement played every time in the Theatre.

 Oral Care is much more than Brushing your teeth twice a day.

-According to the World Health Organisation, Oral health is a state of being free from any kind of facial pain, cavities, tooth decay, gum decay, oral cancer, and more.
+According to the World Health Organisation, Oral health is a state of being free from facial pain, cavities, tooth decay, gum decay, oral cancer, and more.

-Daily, Indians consume a large number of substances like Tobacco, Alcohol, cigarettes, gutka, paan.
+Daily, Indians consume many substances like Tobacco, Alcohol, cigarettes, gutka, and paan.
 These substances have a substantial effect on overall Oral hygiene.
-According to the research studies, More than 10 million Indians die due to the consumption of tobacco.
+According to research studies, More than 10 million Indians die due to the consumption of tobacco.